MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

 ## Windows Server, version 1803 and Windows Server 2019
-To onboard Windows Server, version 1803 or Windows Server 2019, use the same method used when onboarding Windows 10 machines.
+To onboard Windows Server, version 1803 or Windows Server 2019, please refer to the supported methods and versions below.

 Supported tools include:
 - Local script